jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (a) meet additional demand for a group of activities; and (b) improve the level of performance in relation to a group of activities; and (c) replace existing assets.
-(3) For the purpose of this clause, capital expenditure budgeted for 2 or all of the purposes in subclause (2) must be treated as if it were made solely in relation to the primary purpose of the expenditure.
+(3) For the purpose of this clause, capital expenditure budgeted for 2 or all of the purposes in subclause (2) may be treated as if it were made solely in relation to the primary purpose of the expenditure.

 ### 25 Statement of service provision
 An annual report must include an audited statement that—